IBM-Cloud/docs/admin/index.md

 basis to enable basic operations from a command line.
 The endpoints and URLs in the examples in this information might change or might be discontinued at short notice.

-The following tools are prerequisites for using the examples that follow.
-You can choose to use other tools as well.
+Though you can choose to use other tools, the following tools are prerequisites for using the examples that follow: use other tools as well.
 * cURL, to enter REST API requests as commands. cURL is a free utility that you can use to send HTTP requests to a server and receive the server responses through a command-line interface.
 You can